Bradley Mousley

 Bradley Mousley (born 3 January 1996) is an Australian tennis player.
 Mousley won the Australian Open boys' doubles title in both 2013 and 2014.

 Tennis career

 Juniors

-As a junior, Mousley reached a career-high ITF Junior combined ranking of world No. 14, which is achieved on March 3, 2014.
-Partnering compatriot Jay Andrijic, he won the 2013 Australian Open boys' doubles tournament as a 17 year old.
+As a junior, Mousley reached a career-high ITF Junior combined ranking of world No. 14, achieved on 3 March 2014.
+Partnering compatriot Jay Andrijic, he won the 2013 Australian Open boys' doubles tournament at 17 years old.
 He successfully defended the title, winning the boys' doubles championship for the second consecutive year at the 2014 Australian Open, this time alongside partner Lucas Miedler of Austria.

 2014

 In August 2014, Mousley received a one-year ban, backdated to 30 May 2014, after testing positive for ecstasy in March.
 Mousley had admitted he had taken the drug at a party in March, and was originally given a two-year ban, but since the drug was not taken with the intent to enhance his performance, the ban was dropped to 12 months.